Frequently Asked Questions

 Get the Full Story

 You're not wrong, in many situations this would definitely be a bit much.
 But there really is a good reason behind this.
 First off, I am very deliberately, as many other pieces of this site will make clear, reinventing myself and changing the overall direction of my career.
-It's also a very important to stress that this is not a casual thing.
+It's also very important to stress that this is not a casual thing.
 This is a large change and one that is extremely important to me.
 So with that in mind, and the fact that I really do feel that I have a few special things to offer.
 I think this really is worth it.
 The way I look at it is this, obviously in any kind of routine process of evaluating someone's resume or job application, I might not get far enough in the process for someone to even bother looking here.
 That said, if they do, I think this could make a huge difference.
-The most important reason it might make a difference is to get me at least an initial interview with anyone that has a bit of a clue.
+The most important reason it might make a difference is to earn a thoughtful conversation with someone who gets what I'm trying to do.
 Why would that matter?
 Well, you'll have to go to the next question to find that out.

 Ok, I'll bite.
 Why are you so special, what do you have to offer?

-My edge is rapid, systems-level comprehension: I build mental models on the fly to aid in the rapid digestion of info, tp generate testable ideas, and to ultimately contribute in real time.
+My edge is rapid, systems-level comprehension: I build mental models on the fly to aid in the rapid digestion of info, to generate testable ideas, and to ultimately contribute in real time.
 That makes me a strong research-adjacent engineer or something similar: great in interviews and in the room with scientists, who can translate insight into practical solutions and long-term value.
-While I acknowledge my gaps in formal AI education, my ability to quickly grasp concepts and contribute meaningful ideas, combined with my engineering skills and long experience, positions me to accelerate research teams' practical implementations.
+Beyond the technical, I bring high-level strategic thinking and vision, the ability to see where things are headed and connect dots across domains.
+While I acknowledge my gaps in formal AI education, my ability to quickly grasp concepts and contribute meaningful ideas, combined with my engineering skills, strategic perspective, and long experience, positions me to accelerate research teams' practical implementations.

 Get the Full Story